MuhammedBuyukkinaci/My-Helper-Functions/README.md

 97) Factory is a design pattern which separates the creation from the use.
 Factory allows us to group objects that belong together.
 Factory works less well if you want to allow any combination of things.

 98) Github CoPilot is an AI Pair Programmer available on VS code extensions.
 Its fee is 10 dollar per month and requires subsciprtion.
 For Python, It just needs the name of a function and then bring code suggestions derived from function name.
+An alternative to github co pilot is [Tabnine](https://www.tabnine.com/).

 99) Walrus operator is an another name for assignment operations.
 It is combining assignment and checking.